Lament in the time of racism

 Lent should be reflection on how we are doing as followers of Christ.
 It should be honest reflection.
 And honestly… I grieve where things are with our brothers and sisters of color.

-2 thoughts on “Lament in the time of racism”
+2 responses to “Lament in the time of racism”